837951602/KOHCTPYKTOP/README.md

   * `4` is power (typically named `+VCC`).
 * `d` describes the input/output signal:
 * * Encoded in base-32, big-endian.
 This makes thing more clear because it typically only changes on multiple of 5.
-  * Due to how scoring works, it's suggested to extend output 5 cycles longer at end to match scoring in original game.

 The game would automatically cover 3x3 metal around pins.
 To cusomize default circuit(or maybe if you want to share solution meanwhile), append `;` and the exported solution at end.